 Federal, state, and local governments control air quality through the implementation of laws, ordinances, regulations, and standards.
 The federal and state governments have established ambient air quality standards for "criteria" pollutants considered harmful to the environment and public health.
-National Ambient Air Quality Standards (NAAQS) have been established for carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), fine particulate matter (particles 2.5 microns in diameter and smaller, or $PM{2.5}$), inhalable coarse particulate matter (particles 10 microns in diameter and smaller, or PM{10}), and sulfur dioxide (SO2).
-California Ambient Air Quality Standards (CAAQS) are more stringent than the national standards for the pollutants listed above and include the following additional pollutants: hydrogen sulfide (H2S), sulfates (SO_x), and vinyl chloride.
-In addition to these criteria pollutants (HAPs) or toxic air contaminants (TACs), such as asbestos and diesel particulate matter (DPM).
+National Ambient Air Quality Standards (NAAQS) have been established for carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), fine particulate matter (particles 2.5 microns in diameter and smaller, or PM2.5), inhalable coarse particulate matter (particles 10 microns in diameter and smaller, or PM10), and sulfur dioxide (SO2).
+California Ambient Air Quality Standards (CAAQS) are, in general, more stringent than the national standards for the pollutants listed above and include the following additional pollutants: hydrogen sulfide (H2S), sulfates (SOX), and vinyl chloride.
+In addition to these criteria pollutants, the federal and state governments have classified certain pollutants as hazardous air pollutants (HAPs) or toxic air contaminants (TACs), such as asbestos and diesel particulate matter (DPM).